touhouworldcup/touhouworldcup.com/README.md

 # touhouworldcup.com
 Official repository for touhouworldcup.com

-This might become the Touhou World Cup website
+This domain will become the one of the official Touhou World Cup website